franck-benault/creditCardFraudDetection/README.md

 The unsupervised learning gives 4 clusters with score silouhette of 0.6. if I try to increase the number of clusters, this score does not descrease a lot.
 But to avoid to have too many features at the end, I choose a 4 clusters solution.

+### Card payment environment evolution

+The clustering done on the cards and merchants shows another point the constant change of the environment.
+New cards are created and new merchants are opened or used by the card holders. if I do the clustering on day 0, and I try to apply this clustering on day X, it is visible that the number of cards or merchant not belonging to the clusters increases linerarly.
+Per day around 2 000 cards are created and 2 000 merchants are created too.

+It means that a model done on one day because less and less accurate following the time.

 ## Resampling techniques
 ### Data-based technique
 #### Undersampling the majority class